mweidner037/sparse-array-rled/README.md

 The serialized form, `SerializedSparseArray<T>`, uses run-length encoded deletions.
 Specifically, it is an array that alternates between:

 - arrays of present values, and
-- numbers, representing that number of deleted values.
+- numbers, representing that number of deleted indices (empty slots).

 For example: